Singapore to San Francisco By Air freight, Container ship or Road

 Singapore Changi Airport to San Francisco International Airport

-The quickest way to get from Singapore to San Francisco by ship will take about 30 days 4h and departs from Singapore (SGSIN) and arrives into Oakland (USOAK).
-There are vessels departing 2-4 times a week on this route.
-CMA CGM is one of the carriers that operates regular services on this route with vessels departing every 2-4 weeks.
+The quickest way to get from Singapore to San Francisco by ship will take about 30 days 11h and departs from Singapore (SGSIN) and arrives into Oakland (USOAK).
+There are vessels departing every 1-2 weeks on this route.
+ONE is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.

 More about shipping cargo and freight from Singapore to San Francisco by Air, Ocean and Road

-The shortest shipping time by sea between Singapore and San Francisco is 30 days 4h.
-Ships depart from Singapore (SGSIN) and arrive at Oakland (USOAK) with scheduled departures 2-4 times a week.
+The shortest shipping time by sea between Singapore and San Francisco is 30 days 11h.
+Ships depart from Singapore (SGSIN) and arrive at Oakland (USOAK) with scheduled departures Every 1-2 weeks.

 Scheduled flights between Singapore Changi Airport (SIN) and San Francisco International Airport (SFO) depart 2-4 times a day.
-These flights are serviced by Singapore Airlines, United Airlines, Japan Airlines, EVA Air, Japan Airlines, All Nippon Airways, All Nippon Airways, ZIPAIR, Philippine Airlines, China Airlines, Korean Air, Cathay Pacific, Asiana Airlines, Air India, Singapore Airlines and Singapore Airlines and the typical transit time is around 15h 19m.
+These flights are serviced by Singapore Airlines, United Airlines, EVA Air, Starlux Airlines, Japan Airlines, Japan Airlines, ZIPAIR, All Nippon Airways, Philippine Airlines, All Nippon Airways, Asiana Airlines, China Airlines, Cathay Pacific, Air New Zealand, Singapore Airlines and Singapore Airlines and the typical transit time is around 14h 57m.

 The distance between Singapore and San Francisco by air is around 13,597 Kilometres (8,449 Miles).
 This distance is measured following typical flight paths between Singapore Changi Airport (SIN) and San Francisco International Airport (SFO).